Deep-Spark/DeepSparkHub/cv/semantic_segmentation/deeplabv3/MindSpore/README.md

 ......
 ```

-You can also generate the list file automatically by run script: `python get_dataset_lst.py --data_root=/PATH/TO/DATA`
+You can also generate the list file automatically by run script: `python3 ./src/data/get_dataset_lst.py --data_root=/PATH/TO/DATA`

 - Configure and run build_data.sh to convert dataset to mindrecords.
 Arguments in scripts/build_data.sh: